kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 ![Codefresh Java dockerfile](../../assets/ci-comparison/codefresh/dockerfile.png)

 Yes you guessed it!
 Codefresh assumes that you have a single Docker image both for compilation and running of your code.
 This is a major no-no for Java applications.
 There are several binaries that you need only during the build phase (e.g. Maven, JUnit, Spock) and several things that you only need during runtime (e.g. Tomcat).
+Even Java itself is different for each environment (JDK for compilation vs JRE for running).
 Creating a single Docker image is not only wasteful but also against the proper isolation guidelines.

 Things are even worse if you are a Go developer.
 A Go Docker compilation image requires the full Go dev enviroment.
 The runtime
 Docker image however requires nothing at all (assuming that you compile statically).